 We will continue to have chairs by the windows – those at the rear of the church will be for those who wish to wear masks.
-(We will be strict on this as we want to protect and stay mindful of those who are at a greater risk but still wish to attend services in person.)

 We will continue to broadcast our 10.30am Sunday services on Zoom for those who are unable to attend in person.

 We will continue to hold a monthly 9am Sunday service, with 2m social distancing and face coverings – please contact the office to enquire or book a place at this service.

 What is changing: